 Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 This guide is designed for anyone sailing from Barcelona on a Virgin Voyages cruise.
-You’ll discover how to reach the Barcelona cruise port from the Barcelona airport, navigate the embarkation and disembarkation processes, and pick up essential tips to ensure a smooth sailing experience.
+You’ll learn how to reach the Barcelona cruise port from the Barcelona airport, navigate the embarkation and disembarkation processes, and pick up essential tips to ensure a smooth sailing experience.

 Arriving In Barcelona Airport